-E.U. expected to authorize Oxford-AstraZeneca coronavirus vaccine with limitations
+E.U. authorizes Oxford-AstraZeneca coronavirus vaccine for all adults

-German Health Minister Jens Spahn said he expected the AstraZeneca vaccine to be approved Friday, but not without some “restrictions.”
+The United States is waiting for further trial data before authorization, and Germany Germany announced on Thursday that it would recommend that the vaccine only be used in adults under 65.

-Brussels was expected to release further details in an afternoon news conference.
-Germany already announced on Thursday that it would recommend that the vaccine only be used in people under 65.
+The European Medicines Agency said Friday that while it is not yet known how well the vaccine will work for older people, “protection is expected, given that an immune response is seen in this age group and based on experience with other vaccines.”

-The United States is waiting for further trial data before authorization, whereas Britain and India have authorized it for all adults.
+Britain and India have also authorized it for all adults.

 Europe’s regulatory decision comes amid a furious fight between the E.U. and the British-Swedish company.
 AstraZeneca has said its vaccine deliveries to the E.U. would fall short by as much as 60 percent this quarter, after problems at a manufacturing site in Belgium.
-The E.U. has responded with threats of legal action and export controls.
+The E.U. has responded with threats of legal action and export controls while demanding to visit the site in question.

 European governments are under pressure as they face a surging coronavirus outbreak, increasingly driven by the more contagious variant of the virus first identified in Britain.